Minaret: Iraq

 The oldest minarets in Iraq date from the Abbasid period.
-The Great Mosque of Samarra (848–852) is accompanied by one of the earliest preserved minarets, a 50 m cylindrical brick tower with a spiral staircases wrapped around it, standing outside the walls of the mosque.
+The Great Mosque of Samarra (848–852) is accompanied by one of the earliest preserved minarets, a 50 m cylindrical brick tower with a spiral staircase wrapped around it, standing outside the walls of the mosque.
 It is the tallest of the early minarets of the Abbasid period and remains the most massive historic minaret in the world, involving over 6000 cubic meters of brick masonry.
 The Abu Dulaf Mosque, built near Samarra and finished in 861, has a smaller minaret of similar shape.

 In the later Abbasid period (11th to 13th centuries), after the Seljuk period, minarets were typically cylindrical brick towers whose square or polygonal bases were integrated into the structure of the mosque itself.
 Their main cylindrical shafts were tapered and culminated in muqarnas cornices supporting a balcony, above which is another small cylindrical turret topped by a dome.
 Two examples of this style are the Mosque of al-Khaffafin and the Mosque of Qumriyya.